foglienimatteo/Raytracing/DOCUMENTATION.md

 - `BOOL`: a boolean variable,
 - `VECTOR`: a real 3D vector, numbers inside square brackets,
 - `STRING`: a simple string, text inside "...",
 - `COLOR`: a RGB color, each value must be between 0 and 1 and inside triangle brackets or use the `to_RGB()` function to convert RGB colors (with componens between 0 and 255); can use also some defined color keywords (see below).
-You can use a [simple RGB color slide](utilities/SliderColorBar.html)bar to check your costum color.
+You can use a [simple RGB color slide](utilities/SliderColorBar.html) bar to check your costum color.

 Those are the simplest variables you can create, here a brief example to resume: